crittermike/personal-blog/src/pages/ramblings/working-with-me.md

 If it's something that will take longer than a minute or two to chat about, then let's jump onto a video call.
 I have [appear.in/critter](https://appear.in/critter) reserved so we can always use that.

-## Working hours
+## Schedule

 I work 9am-5pm ET with an hour lunch break every day, and that leaves a few hours a week to do at night in the quiet to hit my regular 40 hours.
 I almost never start before 9am or end after 5pm.
 If I do, then that is typically because something is horribly on fire.

-If you have your own preferred working hours, please feel free to send them to me.
-If I ever message you or otherwise reach out outside of your working hours, please do NOT respond until you start working again.
+Please tell me your typical working hours, and if I ever reach out to you outside of your working hours, DO NOT respond until you start working again.

 I sometimes have a bad habit of sending people messages in off hours just because I get an exciting idea and I want to get it out, but I don't expect you to respond until your regular working hours start back up.